 "Early in his administration, Castro assigned his chief of staff, Robbie Greenblum—a Jewish lawyer from the border town of Laredo whose own Spanish is impeccable—to discreetly find him a tutor.
 Rosie Castro's son is now being taught Spanish by a woman named Marta Bronstein.
 Greenblum met her in shul."(Which reminds me of a scene in Sam Lipsyte's new comic novel, The Ask.
 The narrator watches an Ivy League debate on the Middle East involving an American Likudnik intellectual: "One of the experts said the Palestinians were irrational and needed a real leader, like maybe a smart Jewish guy.")

-Chafets, a veteran of Holy Land ethnic struggles over land and legitimacy, amuses himself by pushing the Castro family's buttons over San Antonio's Alamo
+Chafets, a veteran of Holy Land ethnic struggles over land and legitimacy, amuses himself by pushing the Castro family's buttons over San Antonio's Alamo:

 “To Rosie, the Alamo is a symbol of bad times.
 'They used to take us there when we were schoolchildren,' she told me.
 'They told us how glorious that battle was.
 When I grew up I learned that the “heroes” of the Alamo were a bunch of drunks and crooks and slaveholding imperialists who conquered land that didn't belong to them.
 But as a little girl I got the message—we were losers.
 I can truly say that I hate that place and everything it stands for."

 In contrast, Rosie's son Julian is almost as polished and even more opaque than Obama:

 “'The Alamo?" he said.
 'It's the largest tourist attraction in Texas.
 And tourism is one of San Antonio's major economic engines.' …Castro considered that briefly, then nodded.
 'There are people for whom the Alamo is a sacred place.' he said without any discernible emotion.”

 Chafets raises the Affirmative Action/ quota question with the mayor:

 "Joaquín and I got into Stanford because of affirmative action," Julián says.
 "I scored 1,210 on my SATs, which was lower than the median matriculating student.
 But I did fine in college and in law school.
 So did Joaquín.
 I'm a strong supporter of affirmative action because I've seen it work in my own life."Chafets calls Castro "brilliant" but, strikingly, Castro's 1210 SAT is the same as George W. Bush's 1206 (they didn't round to the nearest ten back in W.'s day), so I guess that makes Bush "brilliant," too.
 Granted, that's likely smart enough to be a good President, but, out of 300 million people, can't we do a little better?